aprikip/sinatra-prefixed-redirect/README.md

 end
 App.run!
 ```
- These codes redirects us to the expected URI, in both WEBrick and apache+passenger environments.
+ These codes redirect us to the expected URI, in both WEBrick and apache+passenger environments.
 Happy!